Eudorajab1/websaw-userguide/docs/source/index.rst

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out all this shit is not working for some reason the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 ** what is happening here  **